SaleCheck/sale-check/README.md

 ## How It Works
 - **Enter the product URL**: On the website, paste the URL of the product you want to track.
 - **Set your target price**: Choose the price you want to be notified at.
-- **Wait for the notification**: Our system will monitor the price and send you an alert when the price drops to or below your target.
+- **Wait for the notification**: The system will monitor the price and send you an alert when the price drops to or below your target.

 ## Technologies
 - **Firebase**: Firebase Hosting for the web app, Firebase Functions for backend logic.